AtlasOfLivingAustralia/ala-install/README.md

 ## Installing the ALA demo on EC2 or other cloud providers

 There is an inventory you can use to setup the demo on a cloud provider [here](ansible/inventories/demo-ec2).
 An Ubuntu 14 instance with 15GB of RAM and 4 CPUs is recommended.
+The scripts where tested on 30th April 2015 and took approximately 20 mins to run.

 Here are the steps to run with this inventory: